 Quality customer service is a critical element for success in almost every occupation, industry and business sector.
 Service must be provided before, during and after a customer’s needs are met.
-When you provide great customer service, you’re meeting or exceeding the desires and needs of your customer.
-Whatever your role — a waiter, a doctor, a lawyer or a salesperson, the way you interact with customers can make the difference between a satisfied customer or an unhappy one.
+When you provide great customer service, you’re meeting or exceeding the desires and needs of your customers.
+Whatever your role — a waiter, a doctor, a lawyer or a salesperson — the way you interact with customers can make the difference between a satisfied customer or an unhappy one.

 Results from various industry studies suggest the cost of acquiring a new customer can be five times more expensive than keeping an existing customer.
 In addition, in the world of instant connection through the internet and social media, one dissatisfied customer can quickly spread the word about a negative interaction.

 Hiring and promoting customer service superstars can be a game changer for progressive organizations because providing great customer service is critical to their business growth.

 Achieving customer service excellence

 Delivering a positive customer experience should be the goal of every customer contact.
 Providing great customer service is an art, particularly if you are working with a demanding, frustrated, angry or even out-of-control customer.
 A negative reaction, even though it may have nothing to do with you or your service, can be difficult to handle.
 Your goal is to diffuse the situation and determine a win-win resolution.
 Learning to turn a negative situation into a positive experience takes knowledge and practice.
 Once you have mastered the following techniques, it may become second nature.